quinnlanconnorsmith/QS-website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD Student - Freshwater and Marine Sciences
+role: PhD Candidate - Freshwater and Marine Sciences

 # Organizations/Affiliations to show in About widget
 organizations: